often-curious/SamsTools/README.md

 ## How You Can Contribute

 Bug reports, feature requests, and suggestions are welcome.

-Please submit an issue through GitHub and include:
-- Excel version
-- Operating system
-- Steps to reproduce the issue
-- Screenshots (if applicable)

 While this is a hobby project and responses may not be immediate, I will try review all submissions.

 ## How to Develop Your Own